William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 William's third wife, whom he married on Christmas Eve 1919, was Rosa Lee "Rosie" (Walls) Rogers (1867-1939).
 The wedding took place in Fairmont, near her home in Mannington, Marion County, WV.
 She was a native of Gladesville, Preston County, WV, and the daughter of Samuel and (?)
 (Menear) Walls.
 Rosie had previously been married, and she brought six children to the marriage with our William -- Edna Brothers, Minnie Stump, Ruby Gribble, Harry Rogers, Samuel Rogers and Roy Rogers.

-Though residing in Morgantown at the time, William and his large family attended the McDowell-Miner-Ritenour family reunions in the Connellsville area in 1928-29-30.
+William and his large family traveled back to Connellsville to attend the McDowell-Miner-Ritenour family reunions in 1928-29-30.
 At the 1928 affair, at Hillcrest Park, William and his brother Grant, along with son-in-law Arthur McDowell and Emerson Ritenour, formed the planning committee.
-Son in law George Buttermore was elected chairman, daughter Lillie Belle secretary, and John Miner treasurer.
+Son-in-law George Buttermore was elected chairman, daughter Lillie Belle secretary, and John Miner treasurer.

 A local newspaper published a lengthy account of the McDowell-Miner 1928 reunion, and listed the following other immediate family members in attendance: Arthur and Lillie Belle's children Dorothy, Gladious, Mildred, Joseph, Thelma, Lillian and Zora, of Uniontown; John Ross and Mary Ellen (Ringer) Miner and daughter Mabel of Swaugertown Road, Connellsville; brother Grant and Drusilla (Fike) Miner and their grandchildren Wilma, Dorothy, Thomas and Robert Miner of Hillcrest Park, Connellsville; sisters Jennie (Miner) Paolone-Stevenson and Mary Ann (Miner) Richter of Connellsville; son in law and daughter George and Meda (Miner) Buttermore and their children Alice, Sarah and Esther of Mt.
 Braddock; granddaughter Lillie (Buttermore) and her husband Raymond Uncapher and children Florence and Junior of South Connellsville; and cousin Charles H. Rose of Normalville, PA.